This blog may contain affiliate links. Read our disclosure policy for more info.

 Last on this epic list of winter activities in Lake Louise is truly unique.
 The Ice Magic International Ice Carving Competition is held every year from mid-January (check updated dates here) until the end of the month.
 During the event, you can visit Lake Louise and watch artists carve amazing ice sculptures right in front of you.

-Kids love the event and from Monday to Friday you can visit for free.
-On weekends, it’s also free to visit before 10:00 am and after 5:30 pm, however, during peak times there is an admission fee.
-Although the event ends at the end of January, the ice sculptures are on display throughout February.
+From Monday to Friday, you can visit for free.
+On weekends, it’s also free to visit before 10 am and after 5:30 pm; however, during peak times, there is an admission fee.

 So, come on down to Lake Louise and experience the magic of winter!